-- 1. Provide Evidence of Secured Location for the Cannabis Business.
-A real estate letter of intent (RELOI) to lease or buy from an authorized party, a lease, an option to lease or purchase and ownership are acceptable forms of control.
-Letters of interest of any kind are not acceptable.
-RELOIs, lease options and leases must clearly and specifically state that the RELOI, lease option or lease is for the type of establishment listed in the proposal.
-Verify that the RELOI, lease option.
-A month-to-month lease is not acceptable. - 2.
-Provide a Statement Confirming that the Cannabis Location is Outside of Buffer Zone for Sensitive Uses.
-State, to the best of your knowledge, the location secured for your cannabis business operations is outside of the buffer zone for sensitive uses as set forth in section 6-59.10 e. of the regulatory ordinance.
+- Provide a Statement Confirming that the Location of the Cannabis Business is Outside of Buffer Zone for Sensitive Uses.
+State, and furnish evidence that, the location secured for your cannabis business is outside of the buffer zone for sensitive uses as set forth in section 6-59.10 e. of the regulatory ordinance (Ordinance 3201).
 Any proposed business located within the buffer zone for sensitive uses will automatically be disqualified. - 3.
 Provide a Statement of Qualifications.
 Describe Cannabis Business Owners' qualification relative to the proposal, including experience running businesses similar to the one proposed, including cannabis and/or non-cannabis businesses.